 I am a writer, ritualist, and ceramic artist based in Oakland, CA. I’ve been writing most of my life, though its only been in the last decade or so that it occurred to me that perhaps I might want to be a writer when I grow up.
 Lately I’ve been luring stories out to play.
-We seem to be getting along reasonably alright so far.
+We seem to be getting along reasonably well so far.

 In 1995 I co-founded an alternative performance company called Magical Acts Ritual Theater.
-I served as the company’s Artistic Director for eight years, until sanity got the better of me and I choose to take a sabbatical to catch up on sleep.
-I ended up writing a screenplay called “Persephone Rising” which made it to the semi finals of a screenplay competition, started work on a book about how I do ritual theater, and then I got really sick.
+I served as the company’s Artistic Director for eight years, until exhaustion got the better of me and I choose to take a sabbatical.
+After a lot of sleep, I ended up writing a screenplay called “Persephone Rising” which made it to the semi finals of a screenplay competition and tarted work on a book about how I do ritual theater.

-In February of 2007, after having the flue for about two and a half years, I was finally diagnosed with Multiple Chemical Sensitive which means I am allergic and reactive to about half the planet.
-In the spring of 2011, just as I was getting used to life with MCS, I ended up in the hospital with an extremely bad case of pneumonia.
+In February of 2007, after having the flue for about two and a half years, I was finally diagnosed with Multiple Chemical Sensitive which means I am allergic, and reactive, to about half the planet.
+In the spring of 2011, just as I was getting used to life with MCS, I spent two weeks in the hospital with an extremely bad case of pneumonia.
 A few months later I began having odd pain issues.
-Two years later I was finally diagnosed with Central Pain Syndrome, which is pretty much what it sounds like: full body, chronic pain based in the Central Nervous System.
+Eventually diagnosed with Central Pain Syndrome, which is pretty much what it sounds like: full body, chronic pain based in the Central Nervous System.